Rose Garden Palace

 The Rose Garden Palace is a mansion and garden in Old Dhaka, Bangladesh.
 Built in the late 19th century, it became the birthplace of the Awami League on 23 June 1949, when East Bengali liberal and social democrats converged in Dhaka to form an alternative political force against the Muslim League in Pakistan.

 The property is situated on K.M.
 Das Lane in Tikatully area of Old Dhaka, near the modern business district of Motijheel and near the Baldha Garden in Gopibug area of Dhaka.
 The mansion was built by a Hindu zamidar (landlord) Hrishikesh Das.
 He lived in the mansion for a decade.
 In 1927, he became bankrupt and sold the mansion to another zamidar Boshuruddin Sarkar of Nabinagar under Brahmanbaria district.
 Later the mansion was sold to a businessman by the family of Boshuruddin Sarkar after his death.

-The government has revealed plans to turn the location into a museum and now in 2020, it is closed till further notice.
+The government has revealed plans to turn the location into a museum.